 Bea, our sommelier was lucky enough to be invited to visit Hatt et Söner in Champagne.
 Do have a read of what sounds like the most wonderful weekend.

-We arrived in Epernay on Thursday 2nd May, late afternoon.
-Awaiting the next day, we decided to dine in a little spot in Epernay, La Cave à Champagne, a family-run restaurant.
-We thought we deserved a little “warm up” at the start of the trip so we ordered a bottle of Champagne (naturally), fois gras, Canard à Orange, and a selection of the cheeses of the region, Langres and Chaource.
-As I’m sure you’ll agree, we were off to a fantastic start…
+We arrived in Epernay on Thursday 2nd of May, late afternoon.
+Waiting for the next day, we decided to dine in a little spot in Epernay.
+La Cave à Champagne, a family- run restaurant.
+We thought we deserved a little “warm up” at the start of the trip with a bottle of Champagne, fois gras, Canard à Orange, and a selection of the cheeses of the region, Langres and Chaource.
+We were off to a fantastic start…

 To help us understand the potential of the oldest plot of Chardonnay in Bergères, Kristofer shared some bottles of the ’99 vintage, still on lees.
-We discourged them with his help – this was the one of the best experiences I have ever had.
-We enjoyed the unbeatable view, with the bottles we opened paired with some caviar.
+We discourged them with his help – this was the one of the best experiences I ever had!
+We enjoyed the unbeatable view with the bottles we opened, paired with some Caviar.
 A real treat.